To More Inquiry

-Surajkund is an ancient reservoir of the 10th century situated on the Southern Delhi Ridge of Aravalli range in the Faridabad city of Haryana state that is around 8kms from south Delhi.
-The artificial Kund- Surajkund was constructed in the backdrop of the Aravalli hills with an amphitheatre shaped embankment built in semicircular form by the King Surajpal of the Tomara dynasty in the 10th century.
+Surajkund is an ancient reservoir of the 10th century situated on the Southern Delhi Ridge of the Aravalli range in the Faridabad city of Haryana state which is around 8 km from south Delhi.
+The artificial Kund-Surajkund was constructed in the backdrop of the Aravalli hills with an amphitheatre-shaped embankment built in semicircular form by King Surajpal of the Tomara dynasty in the 10th century.
 Surajkund is renowned for organising Surajkund Mela, a unique international craft festival.
 This festival is a platform for artists across the globe to present their culture and talent.

 Surajkund Mela is hosted by the Haryana Tourism Department in Surajkund annually.
 This pretty festival first took place in the year 1987 and thereafter its importance has grown to become the largest international crafts fair in the world.
 This grand Mela beautifully showcases and helps in promoting the talent and culture of local artisans in India.

-Beautiful Handicraft goods are showcased in the Mela that makes one understand the expert craftsmanship and creativity involved of the people belonging to different regions, culture, and countries.
+Beautiful Handicraft goods are showcased in the Mela making one understand the expert craftsmanship and creativity involved of the people belonging to different regions, cultures, and countries.

 Enjoy lip-smacking delicacies of different places that surely will take you on a gastronomical ride.